vanderhoornm/android-MythTV-Leanfront/README.md

 - The *Master Backend Override* MythTV setting is supported.
 Playback will be from the master backend even for recordings made on a slave.
 However the Preview image still uses the slave backend, so it will not show if the slave is down.
 - Adjustment of Audio Sync in case a recording has a lip-sync problem.

+## Release Notes

+You can see a list of changes in each version by looking at the commit list in github.
+See https://github.com/bennettpeter/android-MythTV-Leanfront/commits/master .

 ## Main Screen